chriswongwk/citrixahv/xenapp/xenapp.rst

 Overview
 ++++++++

 In this exercise you will deploy and configure a Windows 2012 R2 XenApp gold image.
 Once the image has been created, you will create both the Machine Catalog and Delivery Group.
+Finally you will test connecting to individual applications and comparing the experience with provisioning full desktops.

 Creating the XenApp VM
 ++++++++++++++++++++++